 You will have already started to plan for the poll(s), and it will be important to keep your plans under review and to re-visit and amend them periodically during the run up to the poll(s).
 It will be particularly important that you document and keep a clear audit trail of decision-making processes and reasoning as part of this.

-This guidance focusses purely on your planning for the delivery of the polls - we will also be such as the management of nominations and absent voting arrangements, as well as on polling day and the verification and count.
+This guidance focusses purely on your planning for the delivery of the polls - we have also issued specific guidance on key parts of the electoral process such as the management of nominations and absent voting arrangements, as well as on polling day and the verification and count.

 Risk assessments